A lambing system concerns when lambing will occur (what season

 are fewer problems with parasites and predators with fall lambing.

-Lambs can usually be sold when prices are the highest.
+Lambs can usually be sold when prices are the highest, around Christmas time.

 However, fall lambing is a challenge because conception rates

 are much lower than with spring breeding.
 Less seasonal breeds